This blueberry yogurt cake is bursting with berries and is the perfect light, airy, healthy-ish, yet delicious blueberry dessert for summer.

 A blueberry yogurt cake is exactly what it sounds like, a cake that is made using yogurt as one of it’s main ingredients and flavored with juicy, fresh blueberries.
 The Greek yogurt creates an incredible moist cake that feels light.
 Also, since it’s Greek yogurt you also feel like you are having a healthy dessert.
 Hey, blueberries and Greek yogurt.
 Healthy…ish.

-Summer is the time for berry desserts
+Summer berry desserts

 It’s hard to believe that summer is just around the corner.